 .
 The solar farm is promoted as being temporary and could be reversed after 37 years.
 37 years is a lifetime and should not be termed as temporary.
-Huge infrastructure is required on sites as large as this, including 12,000m2 of permanent roads, a substation and an energy storage compound.
-Significant capital expenditure and time would be required to remove structures and footings both above and below the ground.
-Therefore, the reality is that there is no guarantee that the land would return to farmland and it is likely that the associated structures would not be decommissioned.
-Indeed, in the Statkraft decommissioning document they state that, "The future of the electrical compound including the substation and the energy storage facility would be discussed with the distribution network operator and agreed with the landowner and the local planning authority prior to commencement of decommissioning."
-This statement is ambiguous and implies that the structures would be a permanent development.
-In addition, like the construction phase, the environmental damage caused by the decommissioning would be detrimental.
+Huge infrastructure is required on sites as large as this, includi 12,000m2 of permanent roads, a substation and an energy storage compound.
+Significant capital expenditure and time would be required to remove structures and footings both above and be ground.
+Therefore, the reality is that there is no guarantee that the land would return to farmland and i likely that the associated structures would not be decommissioned.
+Indeed, in the Statk decommissioning document they state that, "The future of the electrical compound including the substatic and the energy storage facility would be discussed with the distribution network operator and agreed v the landowner and the local planning authority prior to commencement of decommissioning This statement is ambiguous and implies that the structures would be a permanent development.
+In addi like the construction phase, the environmental damage caused by the decommissioning detrimental.